unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 ### What is the secret message in Santa's tweets?

-Once we get in game and talk to the Dorris Children, we are able to pick up and see Santa's Business Card, along with his Social Media Accounts (What kind of Santa has a Twitter).
+Once we get into the game and talk to the Dorris Children, we are able to pick up and see Santa's Business Card, along with his Social Media Accounts (What kind of Santa has a Twitter).

 <a href="/images/hh1.png"><img src="/images/hh1.png"></a>